sagieppel/MatSeg-Synthethic-Dataset-Generation-Script/README.md

 OutFolder = path to output folder where generated dataset will be saved

-pbr_folders  = path to a folders containing the PBRs textures subfolders
+pbr_folders  = path to a folder containing the PBRs textures subfolders

 natural_image_dir = folder with natural images from which patterns will be extracted and will be used as UV maps.